-As PTC heads to the Internet of Things and Augmented Reality, Kathleen’s ability to identify opportunities and threats along with strengths and weakness positions PTC’s Business Segments at a distinct advantage.
+As PTC heads to the Internet of Things and Augmented Reality, Ms. Mitford’s ability to identify opportunities and threats along with strengths and weakness positions PTC’s Business Segments at a distinct advantage.

-Kathleen attended the Philadelphia University in Philadelphia, PA, where she earned a bachelor of science.
+Ms. Mitford attended the Thomas Jefferson University in Philadelphia, PA, where she earned a bachelor of science.

 Hillary Ashton is Executive Vice President and General Manager of PTC’s Augmented Reality (AR) business unit.
 In this role, she is responsible for all operational aspects of the Vuforia business and its product lines, including executive leadership and vision, strategy, sales, and marketing.

 Before joining PTC in 2018, Ms. Ashton served as SVP of Analytics SaaS solutions at Manthan.
 In this role, she was responsible for sales, channel strategy, presales, product marketing, and solution engineering.
 Prior to that role, Ms. Ashton served as Director, Customer Intelligence Sales at SAS, where she led the go-to-market strategy and sales support for US, Canada and Latin America for SAS’s 16 Customer Intelligence (CI) solutions.
 In each of these roles, she has contributed to expanding market share and increasing revenue.

 Ms. Ashton has been quoted in the press extensively and has spoken at various conference and events worldwide.